+\textbf{On Li--Szegedy smoothness.} The smoothness condition~\eqref{eq:smooth} and~\eqref{eq:large_entropy} can also be interpreted in terms of entropy.
+It is more convenient to use the term \emph{relative entropy} to the uniform vertex sampling, as in~\cite{Sz15}.
+Namely, \eqref{eq:smooth} means that the following randomised algorithm guarantees `large' relative entropy: sampling $\phi$ with the distribution $p_\phi$ and sample a homomorphism in $\Hom(H,G)$ that extends $\phi$ uniformly at random.
+Indeed,~\eqref{eq:large_entropy} just means that $p_\phi$ itself has large enough entropy.
+We however used the language of logarithmic concavity instead of entropy, because it clarifies our key idea to control the rational exponents of $t_H(G;x,y)$.

+If one takes the information-theoretic approach used in~\cite{CKLL15,KLL14,LSz12,Sz15} to prove Sidorenko's property of a graph $H$, it is often easy to find an induced subgraph $J$ that is smooth in $H$.
+For instance, if $H$ is a strongly tree-decomposable graph defined in~\cite{CKLL15}, every sub-decomposition defined in~\cite{CKLL18} induces a smooth subgraph in $H$.
+Moreover, in the proof of Theorem~\ref{thm:chord}, no special properties except the Sidorenko property of even cycles have been used.
+Thus, it is certainly possible to replace the even cycles by other graphs having Sidorenko's property.

+It is hence possible to obtain more instances of Conjecture~\ref{conj:KNRS} using this method, once the smooth subgraph is `symmetric' enough to apply Lemma~\ref{lem:Reiher}.
+However, this still seems far from solving the full conjecture and we do not pursue this further.

-\textbf{Open cases for Conjecture \ref{conj:KNRS}.} Using Theorems \ref{thm:multipartite}, \ref{thm:cycle}, \ref{thm:folklore}, \ref{thm:apex}, and the theorem of Reiher \cite{Re14} on odd cycles, one may check that Conjecture \ref{conj:KNRS} is true for $H$ with at most 4 vertices.
-Many graphs on 5 vertices can also be verified to satisfy the conjecture, but we do not know how to handle a $5$-cycle with a chord, which is perhaps the simplest open case. \begin{question} Is Conjecture \ref{conj:KNRS} true for $H$ isomorphic to $C_5$ with a chord? \end{question} In \cite{CL16}, Conlon and the author proved an analogous result that bipartite graphs obtained naturally from faces of a regular polytope are (weakly) norming.
-It might also be possible to verify Conjecture \ref{conj:KNRS} for highly symmetric graphs. \begin{question} Is Conjecture \ref{conj:KNRS} true for $H$ isomorphic to the $1$-skeleton of a regular polytope?
-In particular, is it true for an icosahedron or an dodecahedron? \end{question}
+\textbf{Smallest open case for Conjecture \ref{conj:KNRS}.} Using all the results so far and the theorem of Reiher \cite{Re14} on odd cycles, one may check that Conjecture \ref{conj:KNRS} is true for $H$ with at most five vertices.
+However, we do not know how to handle the following special case for 6 vertices and leave it as an open problem. \begin{question} Let $H$ be the graph with 6 vertices and 8 edges, where $V(H)=\mathbb{Z}_6$ and $E(H)=\{\{i,i+1\}:1\leq i\leq 6\}\cup\{\{1,5\},\{2,4\}\}$.
+Does $H$ satisfy Conjecture~\ref{conj:KNRS}? \end{question}